 The decision depends on two things: availability and interaction.

-- Availability: Where do you live?
-If your home isn’t connected to natural gas or a propane source, a gas fireplace isn’t in the cards for you.
-If wood is abundant in your area, a wood-burning hearth is a great option.
-Just make sure it’s EPA certified so you have efficient fires that don’t fill the environment with harmful smoke and byproducts.
-Wood pellets, which are available in many areas, are renewable, will heat your home for many hours and burn very clean.
-Electricity is also an option if you are looking for an inexpensive hearth alternative.
+Think about where you live.
+If your home isn’t connected to natural gas or propane, a gas fireplace isn’t in the cards.
+If wood is abundant in your area, a, EPA-certified wood-burning fireplace, stove or insert is an option.
+Wood pellets, which are available in many areas, burn clean and are also an eco-friendly choice.
+Electricity is also an option if you are looking for an inexpensive alternative.

-- Interaction: How much time and effort do you want to spend on your fuel?
-Hearth products that burn solid fuel like wood and pellets, require the most interaction and maintenance.
-On the other hand, gas and electric models require little to no effort, aside from operating the controls.
+How much time do you want to spend with your fireplace or stove?
+Wood, pellet and coal hearth products require the most interaction and maintenance.
+On the other hand, gas and electric models require little to no interaction, unless you consider operating a remote a chore.

 This chart details the various fuels and their qualities.

 Click here to view a larger table of the fuels specific to Heat & Glo